HACManchester/Apps.Discourse/Plugins/Readme.md

   * https://meta.discourse.org/c/plugin/none

-## Plugins to Try out
+## Plugins to Try out / Examples

+  * **discourse-replyto-individual**
-  * This plugin alters the Reply-To field for outbound emails, we may be able to use this to also alter the From field as well https://meta.discourse.org/t/allow-reply-to-individual-instead-of-topic-forum-mailing-list-feature/44905/27 https://github.com/tareko/discourse-replyto-individual
+    This plugin alters the Reply-To field for outbound emails, we may be able to use this to also alter the From field as well https://meta.discourse.org/t/allow-reply-to-individual-instead-of-topic-forum-mailing-list-feature/44905/27
+    https://github.com/tareko/discourse-replyto-individual